nycmeshnet/nycmeshnet.github.io/cpe/index.md

 **Pairing with Supernode1**

-In the ["Wireless" settings](./litebeam/wireless.png) click "Select" and choose the strongest "nycmesh prism1" signal.
+In the ["Wireless" settings](./litebeam/wireless.png) click "Select" and choose the strongest "nycmesh prism" signal.
 The strongest signal has the lower number. -80db would be very weak, -50db would be very strong.

+Gen1 LiteBeams can only see s1 and s2 sectors, unless they are unlocked (giving them gen2 specs) Gen2 can see s2, s3 and prism2

+Ask us for the unlock codes for Gen1

-The Prism has 3 radios.
+Prism1 has 3 radios.
 You need to select the strongest. **s1** faces North, **s2** and **s3** face north east.
 East Village would probably be s1 and LES and Alphabet City would probably be "s2". "s3" is towards Williamsburg.
 Chinatown could be any of the radios.

+Prism2 has one radio facing North.
+It is very strong in Chinatown

 **Antenna Alignment**